OneCuteLiz/sinatra-project-class-reg/README.md

 - a class of kids' teacher

 ## Description
 A teacher adds a child's name to the database once he/she is aware of the new student.
-These are little kids (primary school) so, one teacher per a group of students is all that is necessary to teach daily lessons.
+These are little kids (primary school), so one teacher per a group of students is all that is necessary to teach daily lessons.

-If there is an unassigned child come the new school term, someone's doing it wrong... :grimacing:

 ## Install Instructions